Sadhill94/xsn-dex-bug-reports/README.md

-# XSN DEX bug reports
+# XSN DEX feedbacks

-A simple SPA to let DEX users:
+A simple WebApp to let DEX users:
 - Report bugs following a correct format
+- Submit feature request(s)
+- Browse issues/features already reported
-- Get information on where to get logs
+- Get information on where to get their logs, or on the different categories

-- See what issues are already reported
+It includes a manager role and a contributor role.

+Contributor will be able to see the attachments section on a ticket detail (when visitors can't), he will be able to download it aswell

+Manager will be able to edit tickets, remove or add files on them.

 ## Tech stack